$25 million of CARES funding to go towards testing

 SEDGWICK CO., Kan.
-(KSNW)-Sedgwick County Commissioners have approved a plan to spend 99 million dollars in CARES Funding.
+(KSNW) – Sedgwick County Commissioners have approved a plan to spend $99 million in CARES Funding.

-A large chunk of it will go directly towards fighting the Coronavirus.
-Count Commissioners voted to spend one-fourth of the money directly on testing, worth 25 million dollars.
+A large chunk of it will go directly towards fighting the coronavirus.
+County commissioners voted to spend one-fourth of the money directly on testing, worth $25 million.

 With the infection rates increasing, commissioners agree testing has to be the priority.